Home/Glossary/VAT Exemption

 A supply of goods or services not subject to VAT, which must be declared on an invoice with the appropriate reason code.

-A VAT exemption (German: Steuerbefreiung, French: Exonération de TVA) applies when a supply of goods or services is legally outside the scope of VAT or explicitly exempt under Swiss or EU VAT law.
-Exempt supplies must still be declared on an invoice, but with a 0% tax rate and a mandatory exemption reason.
+A VAT exemption (German: Steuerbefreiung, French: Exonération de TVA) applies when a supply of goods or services falls outside the scope of VAT or is explicitly exempt under Swiss or EU VAT law.
+Exempt supplies still need to appear on the invoice — just at a 0% rate with a mandatory reason explaining why no VAT is charged.

 Tax category codeDescription